cbourjau/alice-rs/README.md

 It is difficult to write a true apples to apples bench mark, though.
 Running any analysis through the ALICE framework implicitly does many more things which you might or (probably) might not want.
-With this caveat aside, it is safe to say that ALICE-rs is faster than the standard AliRoot/AliPhysics stack by at least a factor of six if you just want some straight forward results.
+With this caveat aside, it is safe to say that ALICE-rs is faster than the standard AliRoot/AliPhysics stack by an order of magnitude if you just want some straight forward results.
-Three main points are mainly responsible for this.
+Three main points are mainly responsible for this (Spoiler: Most of it is not due to Rust).

 *(Given that I am very new to Rust, I am sure that this design can still be improved and I would be very greatful for any such tips and recommendations!)*